viega/hatrack/docs/hatstack.md

 This approach definitely is not necessary, and introduces between the push and the pop, where pushes may need to retry if a pop operation invalidates them.
 Without some additional helping mechanism, this approach is obviously *not* wait-free.

-The advantage to this would be that it allows us to swing the head pointer farther when there are suspended threads.
+The advantage to this would be that it allows us to swing the head pointer farther when there are suspended threads, and would make it easier for us to ensure that, if there are suspended threads waiting for a slot, they will not get to write where they are waiting to write.
 However, swinging the head below stalled pushes can create a situation where multiple threads can be attempting to push into the same cell, at the same time.

 Meaning, we need to support a scenario where the stalled push will fail, and the most recent push will succeed.